|Date of Birth||4 May 1929, Ixelles, Belgium|

 |Height||5' 7" (1.7 m)|

-Audrey Hepburn was born on May 4, 1929 in Brussels, Belgium.
-She was a blue-blood from the beginning; her mother was a Dutch baroness, and her father, who was of English and Austrian descent, worked in business.
+Audrey Hepburn was born Audrey Kathleen Ruston on May 4, 1929 in Brussels, Belgium.
+She was a blue-blood and a cosmopolitan from birth.
+Her mother, Ella van Heemstra, was a Dutch baroness, and her father, Joseph Victor Anthony Ruston, was born in Úzice, Bohemia, of English and Austrian descent, and worked in business.

 After her parents divorced, Audrey went to London with her mother where she went to a private girls school.
 Later, when her mother moved back to the Netherlands, she attended private schools as well.
 While she vacationed with her mother in Arnhem, Netherlands, Hitler's army took over the town.
 It was here that she fell on hard times during the Nazi occupation.
 Audrey suffered from depression and malnutrition.

 After the liberation, she went to a ballet school in London on a scholarship and later began a modeling career.
 As a model, she was graceful and, it seemed, she had found her niche in life--until the film producers came calling.
 In 1948, after being spotted modeling by a producer, she was signed to a bit part in the European film Dutch in Seven Lessons (1948).